addipls/addipls/README.md

  I am open to all opportunities that come my way granted I'm a good fit or have interest in the project/company.

  This includes internships, contract work, freelancing, part-time and full-time offers.

+ Additionally, I'm more than willing to relocate within the US or elsewhere in the world.
+I'm most interested in residing in New Zealand, Australia, or a European country.